About That Four-Legged Snake

 Scientists are not the only ones to dispute a literal reading of Genesis.
 It should be noted that Rambam, Ralbag, and Seforno all understood the account of the primeval serpent not to be referring to a reptile.
 Instead, they understood it to be a metaphor for the evil inclination.
 If you'd like to learn more about this approach, I recommend my book The Challenge Of Creation!

-The Biblical Museum of Natural History are by far the most popular live exhibits!
+Speaking of snakes, I find it fascinating that while there is long-standing and widespread loathing of snakes, the snakes at The Biblical Museum of Natural History are by far the most popular live exhibits!

 (See too this post at "Truth And Peace")